mohith789p/Full-Stack-Development/README.md

 	a.
 Write a HTML program, that makes use of <article>, <aside>, <figure>, <figcaption>, <footer>, <header>, <main>, <nav>, <section>, <div>, <span> tags.
 	b.
-Write a HTML program, to embed audio and video into HTML web page.
-	c.
-Write a program to apply different types (or levels of styles or style specification formats)
+Write a HTML program, to embed audio and video into HTML web page. c.Write a program to apply different types (or levels of styles or style specification formats)
  	- inline, internal, external styles to HTML elements. (identify selector, property and value).

 ## 4.Selector Forms :